“We may not know how to play, but we can stop those who think they can.”

 For Pep, attack is evidently the best form of defence and the uglier aspects of the game can and should be avoided with slick passing-triangles and quicksilver speed of thought.

-This is undoubtedly much easier-on-the-eye (and the soul), as witnessed when we joyfully strafed Spurs, Stretford, Chelsea and most others for long periods this season before coming unstuck.
+This is undoubtedly much easier-on-the-eye (and the soul), as witnessed when we joyfully strafed Spurs, Stretford, Chelsea and most others for long periods last season before coming unstuck.

 Every side needs a bit of silk.